Managing Common Units

 Extensions

 Students need to attempt to follow the due dates however we aim to be flexible with extensions (particularly for external students) within reason.
 If extensions are requested they should get them without penalty.
-If they are not requested then the students can get a maximum of a pass and no resubmission.
+If they are not requested then the students, lose 5% a day for the first If the assignment is submitted more than a week late without an extension they can only get a maximum of a pass and no resubmission.

 Resubmission